onsip/sipjs.com/content/api/0.5.0/subscription.md

 ---
 # SIP.Subscription

-`SIP.Subscription` represents a subscription to an event (presence or dialog, for example) of a sip address using the SIP method SUBSCRIBE.
+`SIP.Subscription` represents a subscription to an event (presence or dialog, for example) of a sip address using the SIP SUBSCRIBE request.
 Currently, only outgoing subscriptions are available, so incoming SUBSCRIBEs will be ignored.

 * TOC
 {:toc}

 ## Construction

 The Subscription constructor is intended for internal use only.
-Subscriptions are obtained via the `SIP.UA` [`subscribe`](/api/devel/ua/#subscribe) event callback.
+Subscriptions are obtained via the `SIP.UA` [`subscribe`](/api/devel/ua/#subscribe) method.

 ### Examples